mr-ansar/layer-cake/doc/source/switching-to-multiprocessing.rst

 These benefits come at the cost of a slightly slower startup and the relatively slow exchange of request and response messages, when compared with the multithreading implementation.
-Network messaging in this scenario (i.e. across the loopback interface) is quick; in the order of a few thousand a second with current hardware.
+Network messaging in this scenario (i.e. across the loopback interface) is quick; in the order of a few thousand request-response pairs a second, with current hardware.

 Process Orchestration And Housekeeping
 **************************************